Best Low-Cost AI Robo-Advisor Alternatives in 2026

 M1 lets you build custom portfolios (it calls them “pies”) and automates the buying and rebalancing toward your target weights, with no management fee on the base platform and a flat-subscription tier for extra features.

-- Best for: Building custom, self-directed portfolios with automated rebalancing and no management fee.
+- Best for: Building custom, self-directed portfolios with automated rebalancing and no management fee, at any balance size.

 - Cost model: Free tier (flat subscription upgrade).

-- The catch: It is more do-it-yourself than a true robo: it automates allocation but does not advise or talk you through decisions, and some advanced features sit behind the paid subscription.
+- The catch: It is more do-it-yourself than a true robo: it automates allocation but does not advise or talk you through decisions, and some advanced features sit behind the flat-subscription tier.

 To be upfront, since this is our site: Walnut belongs in this low-cost group too, and it leads in its own narrow category (an AI assistant grounded in your real portfolio) rather than overall.